Alvy Ray Smith

 Alvy Ray Smith III (born September 8, 1943) is an American computer scientist who co-founded Lucasfilm's Computer Division and Pixar, participating in the 1980s and 1990s expansion of computer animation into feature film.

-Education
+He is one of the 50 Fellows of the American Society of Genealogists.

+Early life and education

+Smith was born in Mineral Wells, Texas, and spent his childhood in New Mexico.
+He showed an early aptitude for mathematics and a deep interest in art, inspired by his uncle, a professional artist, who taught him how to oil paint.
+Smith was introduced to computer programming by a visiting scientist from the White Sands Missile Range.

 In 1965, Alvy Smith received his bachelor's degree in electrical engineering from New Mexico State University (NMSU).
 He created his first computer graphic in 1965 at NMSU.
 In 1970, he received a Ph.D. in computer science from Stanford University, with a dissertation on cellular automata theory jointly supervised by Michael A. Arbib, Edward J. McCluskey, and Bernard Widrow.